elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-were-the-origins-and-key-developments-of-cubism-and-how-did-it-impact-modern-art.md

 subject: Art History and Literature
 file_name: what-were-the-origins-and-key-developments-of-cubism-and-how-did-it-impact-modern-art.md
 url: /learn/art-history-and-literature/questions/what-were-the-origins-and-key-developments-of-cubism-and-how-did-it-impact-modern-art
-score: 9.0
+score: -1.0
 related_article1:
-    id: 159849
+    id: 159839
     title: >-
-        What impact did the Industrial Revolution have on artistic themes, styles, and the relationship between artists and their audiences?
+        In what ways did Orientalism and colonialism affect the representation of non-Western cultures in Western art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-impact-did-the-industrial-revolution-have-on-artistic-themes-styles-and-the-relationship-between-artists-and-their-audiences
+    url: /learn/art-history-and-literature/questions/in-what-ways-did-orientalism-and-colonialism-affect-the-representation-of-nonwestern-cultures-in-western-art
 related_article2:
-    id: 159839
+    id: 159843
     title: >-
-        In what ways did Orientalism and colonialism affect the representation of non-Western cultures in Western art?
+        In what ways did art reflect social issues and contribute to social movements during the 19th and early 20th centuries?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/in-what-ways-did-orientalism-and-colonialism-affect-the-representation-of-nonwestern-cultures-in-western-art
+    url: /learn/art-history-and-literature/questions/in-what-ways-did-art-reflect-social-issues-and-contribute-to-social-movements-during-the-19th-and-early-20th-centuries
 related_article3:
-    id: 159837
+    id: 160115
     title: >-
-        What role did urbanisation play in the depiction of modern life in art, and how was the modern city represented?
+        What was the impact of migration and cultural exchange on the École de Paris and the diversity of artistic techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-role-did-urbanisation-play-in-the-depiction-of-modern-life-in-art-and-how-was-the-modern-city-represented
+    url: /learn/art-history-and-literature/questions/what-was-the-impact-of-migration-and-cultural-exchange-on-the-cole-de-paris-and-the-diversity-of-artistic-techniques
 related_article4:
-    id: 159842
+    id: 159832
     title: >-
-        How did queer art develop in modern society, and who were some key figures and movements in this area?
+        What were the main characteristics and themes of Realism, and how did they reflect the social and historical context of the time?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-queer-art-develop-in-modern-society-and-who-were-some-key-figures-and-movements-in-this-area
+    url: /learn/art-history-and-literature/questions/what-were-the-main-characteristics-and-themes-of-realism-and-how-did-they-reflect-the-social-and-historical-context-of-the-time
 related_article5:
-    id: 160112
+    id: 159838
     title: >-
-        How did early photography change perceptions and representations in art, and what was its impact as an artistic medium?
+        How did early photography change perceptions and representations in art, and what challenges did it pose to traditional art forms?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-early-photography-change-perceptions-and-representations-in-art-and-what-was-its-impact-as-an-artistic-medium
+    url: /learn/art-history-and-literature/questions/how-did-early-photography-change-perceptions-and-representations-in-art-and-what-challenges-did-it-pose-to-traditional-art-forms
 ---

 &nbsp;